marmooo/emoji-concentration/README.md

 # Emoji Concentration

-Game English for kids.
+Game English/Japanese for kids.
 Find matching pairs of emojis and words!

 ## Build